What Is a Chevron Osteotomy?

 A Chevron osteotomy is a common surgery to treat a bunion.
 A bunion (also

-known as hallux valgus) is a misalignment of the knuckle of the big toe.
-This misalignment causes the big toe to turn toward the smaller toes.
+known as hallux valgus) is a malalignment of the knuckle of the big toe.
+This malalignment causes the big toe to turn toward the smaller toes.
 It often creates a bump at the base of the big toe.
 Bunions are not always painful, but this deformity generally

 will get worse over time.